 3. Have a sunset picnic.

+This is definitely one of the best romantic things to do.
 So many couples have picnics during the day, so mix things up and plan a picnic for sunset instead.
 (According to a recent survey, sunsets are more romantic anyway.)
 You could do this at the beach, on the bank of a river or lake, in an open park, or anywhere else in your area that you know has a good view.
 Try to get there an hour before the sun actually sets, so you can enjoy dinner and drinks beforehand.
 Then just focus on each other and the scenery once the sun starts sinking.

 4. Recreate your first or and old favorite date.